neilharvey94044/ScannerClient/README.md

 cmake --build ./build --config Release
 ```

-### To Install - just copies to a directory in your program files does not add to Start Menu
+### Install ScannerClient - just copies to a directory in your program files does not add to Start Menu
 ```bash
 cmake --install ./build
 ```